sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

-There is a small but clear difference between the two potential energy functions; this may be due to the different potential model or due to the [parameterisation](http://pythoninchemistry.org/sim_and_scat/parameterisation/intro) of that model.
+There is a small but clear difference between the two potential energy functions; this is be due to the different potential model and the [parameterisation](http://pythoninchemistry.org/sim_and_scat/parameterisation/intro) of that model.

 ## Important